MarthaBog/detective_game/README.md

 # Main Objective

 There has been a Murder in the city.
-I must to find who is the Murderer, using Entity Relationship Diagram and SQL commands.
+And I  will take the role of a detective, using SQL to uncover clues hidden across multiple tables.
+It is a fun and realistic simulation of how data investigation works in real life—step by step, query by query.

-Here is my ERD:
+Here is my Entity Relationship Diagram:

 ![ERD](images/erd_database.jpg)